openmpf/openmpf-docker/CLI_RUNNER.md

 #### Protocol ####
 1. Either:
    - Start ComponentServer manually.
-ComponentServer will never exit due to idle, but executor processes will unless disabled.
+ComponentServer will never exit due to idle, but ExecutorProcesses will unless disabled.
    - Start client while server not running.
-Client will start a new process to run ComponentServer before running job.
+Client will start a new process to run ComponentServer before running the job.
 In this case both ComponentServer and ExecutorProcesses will use the `COMPONENT_SERVER_IDLE_TIMEOUT` environment variable to determine idle timeout behavior
 2. ComponentServer listens to a Unix socket with address `b'\x00mpf_cli_runner.sock'`.
 3. Client connects to Unix socket with address `b'\x00mpf_cli_runner.sock'`.
-4. ComponentServer accepts the connection and creates `client_sock`.
+4. ComponentServer accepts the connection and creates the `client_sock` socket.
 5. ComponentServer looks for an idle ExecutorProcess.
 If there are no idle ExecutorProcesses a new one will be created.
-During the creation of an ExecutorProcess an unnamed Unix socket is created using socketpair and is used for communication between ComponentServer and ExecutorProcess.
+During the creation of an ExecutorProcess a pair of unnamed Unix sockets are created using `socketpair`.
+They are used for communication between ComponentServer and ExecutorProcess.
 6. ComponentServer sends `client_sock` to ExecutorProcess using the unnamed socket pair.
 All further interaction with `client_sock` is handled by the ExecutorProcess.